Mensix/spis-sekcji-next/README.md

 ## Important

-The code has been rewritten to ground, with switching to Nuxt 3 and its ecosystem (including TypeScript support).
+The code has been rewritten from the ground, with switching to Nuxt 3 and its ecosystem (including TypeScript support).
 There are some still things to be done, but they don't affect user experience that much:
 - prevent from sending forms (submissions, editing group dialog) when validation error occurs
 - think of splitting long lines of code